 This may come as a surprise, but all escrow agents are not created equal.
 The costs and types of protection can vary from agent to agent, and that can impact a company’s bottom line.

-FDIC insurance provides the most robust protection available for business cash.
-That’s because funds covered by FDIC are backed by the full faith and credit of the U.S. Government, but coverage is normally limited to $250k per account type at each bank.
+FDIC and NCUA insurance provide the most robust protection available for business cash.
+That’s because funds covered by the FDIC or NCUA are backed by the full faith and credit of the U.S. Government, but coverage is normally limited to $250k per account type at each bank.

-At ADM, we have developed a network of community banks that allows us to distribute virtually any amount of business cash so that every penny is protected by FDIC insurance.
+At ADM, we have developed a network of community banks and credit unions that allows us to distribute virtually any amount of business cash so that every penny is protected by FDIC or NCUA insurance.
 This means that all funds in an ADM escrow account receive the highest level of protection.

 Earn More, Risk Less® with Escrow Services by ADM

 Contracts can take months to negotiate, and suppliers may need additional time to manufacture products or deliver raw materials.
 During this time, businesses that work with ADM can earn the most competitive return on their escrow funds.
 This is possible because banks in our network compete for deposits.
 This competition ensures that businesses get the most safety and the most competitive return available for their escrowed cash.

 To learn more about our services, contact a member of our team.